Ways To Increase Customer Lifetime Value

 Customer service leaves a lasting memory in your customers’ minds, whether it was a good experience or a bad experience.
 Data from RightNow suggests that ‘almost 90% of consumers will shop with your competitors after receiving poor customer service’ .
 So what can you do to ensure that your customers have a good experience in your store and will return?

 Your staff are obviously a huge part of the customer experience, as their attitudes and knowledge can make or break a sale.
-Ensure that every new customer-facing staff member has an up-to-date working knowledge of your product ranges so that they are prepared to answer any questions that a browsing customer may have.
+Ensure that every new customer-facing staff member has an up-to-date working knowledge of your product range.
+This means they will be prepared to answer any questions that a browsing customer may have.

-All of these areas of customer service play a massive part in your customer retention, as it has been revealed by studies that one-third of consumers are likely to switch brands after a single instance of poor customer service .
+All of these areas of customer service play a massive part in your customer retention.
+It has been revealed by studies that one-third of consumers are likely to switch brands after a single instance of poor customer service .

 A customer retention scheme is a great way to encourage existing customers to explore other products in your range by accumulating rewards and discounts.
 They are suitable for use in not only retail stores, but also in hospitality businesses such as hotels and restaurants.